cscorley/dissertation/chapters/4_results/1_flt.md

 In the table, we bold the greater of the two MRRs.
 Since our goal is to show that training with changesets is just as good, or better than, training on snapshots, we only care about statistical significance when the MRR is in favor of snapshots.
-That is, statistical significance in favor of changesets is desirable.
-However, statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset approach is on par with snapshots.
+While statistical significance in favor of changesets is desirable, statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset approach is on par with snapshots.
 For example, with respect to \fone,
 \openjpa is a favorable case for changesets as it has a higher MRR, along with